 You’ll also need to account for how often certain parts of your deck tend to deteriorate and, therefore, how often you’ll need to fix or replace them.
 While the newer parts won’t typically have this issue, you’ll need to have an understanding of the overall lifespan of your deck.
 This way, you can recognize when it’s time to think about doing touch-ups or more thorough maintenance.

 It’s only natural that you wouldn’t want to trust just anyone with your deck remodeling project.
 That’s why we at Bear Mountain Custom Painting set out to prove to each of our clients that we’re the best ones for the task.
-With over a decade of experience in painting and professional carpentry services, we’re confident that we can create the space that best suits your needs and preferences.
+With over a decade of experience in painting and professional carpentry services in Cumming, GA, we’re confident that we can create the space that best suits your needs and preferences.
 Reach out to us with any questions about what we offer and how we handle projects like these.